 Mint isn’t shy about offering ways to save.
-You’ll find them either through your spending habits, or they have an entire selection of ideas at the upper right-hand corner of their page.
-Click on that and you’ll see this…
+You’ll find them either through your spending habits or an entire selection of ideas at the upper right-hand corner of their page.

 One drawback here is Mint only offers suggestions through their partners.
-For example, in the Investments category under Brokerage, there’s only one suggestion – Ally Invest.
+For example, in the Investments category under Brokerage, you’ll only see a few suggestions.

-There’s no mention of top robo-advisors like Betterment or low-cost broker Vanguard.
 It pays to do your homework when exploring their recommendations.
 They won’t always be a perfect fit.
-Take it with a grain of salt.

 - Multi-factor authentication